gildor2/UEViewer/README.md

     bash build.sh

+### Windows 64-bit
+Despite we're providing only 32-but builds of UModel, it is possible to compile it for 64-bit platform.
+To do that, you should change a variable in *build.sh*: *PLATFORM* should be changed from `vc-win32` to `vc-win64`.
+Please note that 64-bit SDL2.dll is not present in this git repository, you should download this library by yourself.

 ### Linux

 This system has everything what is required for build by default.
 You'll only need to install SDL2 development package (and of course gcc).
-To build UModel, execute from console
+To build UModel, simply execute the following command from terminal

     ./build.sh